Carol Lynn Stevenson Grellas Young Adult Poetry Prize Category

 Grades 9-12 or equivalent age (which must be indicated on 3″ x 5″ card as well as mss).
 Three poems equal one entry ($5.00).
 One poem per page.
 One-page poems only, please.
 I am drawn to vivid imagery through word choice and where applied rhyme that rings true (not forcing words into the verse).
 Look for the ability to succinctly capture an emotion, and a little shock value, used sparingly.

-CAROL LYNN STEVENSON GRELLAS (Sierra Foothills, CA) is enrolled in the Vermont College of Fine Arts’ MFA in Writing program.
+CAROL LYNN STEVENSON GRELLAS (Sierra Foothills, CA) received her MFA in Writing from the Vermont College of Fine Arts, where she received a Merit Scholarship.
 She is an eleven-time Pushcart Prize nominee and a seven-time Best of the Net nominee.
 In 2012 she won the Red Ochre Chapbook Contest, with her manuscript Before I Go to Sleep.
 In 2018 her book In the Making of Goodbyes was nominated for The CLMP Firecracker Award in Poetry, and her poem, A Mall in California, took 2nd place for the Jack Kerouac Poetry Prize.
 In 2019 Carol Lynn’s chapbook An Ode to Hope in the Midst of Pandemonium was a finalist in the Eric Hoffer Book Awards.
-Her latest collection of poems, Alice in Ruby Slippers (Aldrich Press 2021), a book of form, has been selected in Sundress Publication’s The Wardrobe’s Best Dressed.
+Her latest collection of poems, Alice in Ruby Slippers (Aldrich Press 2021), a book of form, has been selected for Sundress Publication’s The Wardrobe’s Best Dressed.
 Carol Lynn’s work was recently featured in Mezzo Cammin, Verse Daily, and appeared in the Saratoga Authors Hall of Fame.
 She has served as the Editor-in-Chief for the Orchards Poetry Journal and Co-Editor-in-Chief for the Tule Review.
 She is a former member of the Sacramento Poetry Center’s Board of Directors.
 According to family lore, Carol Lynn is a direct descendant of Robert Louis Stevenson.

 - First Prize: Kai Mow of Irvine, CA

 - Third Prize: Channie Hong of Saratoga, CA

 Jane Lee of Saratoga, CA for Epiphany